Oct. 9 Safe Return news center update

 WDIO-TV Channel 10 ran a follow-up story about our move to Alert Level 2.
 The story emphasized how we are limiting social gatherings out of an abundance of caution.
 Thanks to Safety and Security Manager Mike Turner for working with their reporter!

 Home for Homecoming

-I hope you'll get a chance to participate in some of this year's virtual Home for Homecoming activities!
+I hope you’ll get a chance to participate in some of this year’s virtual Home for Homecoming activities!
 Special thanks to the creative folks in our Alumni Engagement office for putting together some innovative opportunities for members of our community to build connections.
 Their efforts attracted the attention of KBJR-TV Channel 6 this week.
-There are lots of activities lined up this weekend - here is a full schedule of events.
+There are lots of activities lined up this weekend!
 We hope to see you online!